KavyaSoni123/MovieRecommendationSystem/README.md

 # Movie Recommendation System

 ## Overview
-This project is a **Movie Recommendation System** built using **Streamlit**.
-It allows users to receive movie recommendations based on their favorite movie, using a precomputed similarity matrix and **content-based filtering**.
+This project is a **Movie Recommendation System** built using  **content-based filtering** and frontend created using **Streamlit**.
+It allows users to receive movie recommendations based on their favorite movie, using a precomputed similarity matrix.

 ## Features
 - Interactive Streamlit interface.